Generic selectors

 The Sarong

-In Malaysia, the Sarong stands as a testament to the versatility and cultural significance of traditional attire.
-Worn by both men and women, the Sarong is a symbol of comfort and practicality deeply ingrained in Malaysian culture.
+The Sarong stands as a testament to the versatility and cultural significance of Malaysian traditional clothes.
+Worn by both men and women, the Sarong is a symbol of comfort and practicality deeply ingrained in Malaysian Culture.

 Made from a variety of materials such as cotton, batik, or Songket, the Sarong’s design and fabric vary across different regions and ethnicities in Malaysia.
 It can be a simple wrap-around cloth worn around the waist or a more elaborate garment with intricate pleating and folding techniques.